Our

 Cider apples are generally awful to eat.
 Even the so called sweets can be crunchy and sweet at first bite, only to turn dry, sour and leave you drooling bitter tanins while spitting out the flesh.
 They make great cider and the challenge has always been to ferment in a way that leaves the richest floral & fruity aromas to balance their complexities.

-Welcome to Temperance, we’re currently brewing in Nelson with our friends at The Workshop.
-We have ciders on tap currently at The Workshop & Deville Cafe and Bin44 in Wellington
+Welcome to Temperance, we’re currently brewing in the Motherland of Onekaka with our friends at the Mussel Inn just up the road.
+We have ciders on tap currently at Deville Cafe and have just started a wee collab with the Golden Bear in Mapua

-Cider available by 50l & 20l keg - get in touch
+Cider available by 50l keg - get in touch

 The Beacon